G-NT3806KSJP

 2. The Linkages Lecturer will give two virtual talks over the course of two weeks and may take place during the months of October, November, or December of the calendar year.

-3. Each lecture should be approximately one hour long, including a fifteen-minute question and answer period from the audience.
+3. Each lecturer should plan for their presentation to be approximately one hour long, including a fifteen-minute question and answer period from the audience.

-4. The Linkages Lecturer will receive a modest honorarium of $100 per lecture, along with publication of each lecture along with the audio recording of its delivery.
+4. The Linkages Lecturer will receive a modest honorarium of $100 per lecture, along with publication of each lecture.

 Proposals